masoudtahmasebi93/mt-slideshow/README.md

 # MtFramework

-This is going to be a simple Framework, currently the slideshow and soon carousel will be available
+This is going to be a simple Framework, currently the slideshow and soon carousel will be available.

-## How to use
+## How to install

+For installing the component in an angular application you just have to run the following command and then you can simply use it:

+        npm install mt-slideshow

-### Using Slideshow
+## Using Slideshow
  [**Demo**](https://brampeirs.github.io/angular-carousel/)

 The slide show is highly based on [here](https://github.com/brampeirs/angular-carousel)